krishnaa1001/krishnaa1001/README.md

 🚀 Aspiring Developer | 🌱 Learning and Growing | 💻 Passion for Code

-🔭 I'm a recent graduate eager to embark on my journey in the world of software development.
+🔭 I'm a  graduate eager to embark on my journey in the world of software development.
 My love for problem-solving and coding led me here.

 🌟 Here's what I'm all about: